-effects of internationalism on the microeconomy.
+omists are unable to pinpoint the explicit might consider classic concepts of divereffects of internationalism on the microeconomy.
 Realistically, we cannot derive many causal statistics.
 Much of what we know is founded upon correlation.
-As such, geographic diversity in business has "converging" to a greater global identity. been widely debated.
-Some speculate that cultural diversity fosters creativity and mitigates the likelihood of the groupthink trap; a more optimistic outlook would be that internationalism encourages the expansion of perspective, which optimizes decision-making.
+As such, geographic diversity in business has cultural diversity fosters creativity and mitigates the likelihood of the groupthink trap; a more optimistic outlook would be that internationalism encourages the expansion of perspective, which optimizes decision-making.
 Research indicates this argument doesn't quite embody the bigger picture.
 Before we can understand why, let's look at a case study that encourages economists to define what 'diversity' entails and why it is crucial in understanding the question at hand.